MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 To get trends for multiple locations, use a `for` loop and query each one at a time.

-The locations are relatively stable, so once you have the ID you can lookup data for a given place daily.
+Once you have the ID you can lookup data for a given place daily.